Travel around France and get paid. Provide child care to a screened host family.

 - If you start in January, you can qualify for 6, 8 or 12 month placements.

 - Swimmers preferred.

 - Be able to commit to at least 2 months as an au pair.
-Some summer placements are available from May through September.
-Long term assignments typically begin in September, but we can accept au pairs year ’round.
-Short term placements may take longer to match with a host family and are not always available.
+Some summer placements are available from June through September.
+Long term assignments typically begin in September.

 - A requirement to meet the France Visa requirements for the Long-Stay Student Visa program includes attending French language classes in France.
 If you are a 2-3 month au pair, you do not need a visa in advance nor do you need to take the language courses.